Tag Archives: Recruiting

 Global People Club Etiquette

-Being a power user on LinkedIn for most of the last 20 years, I have seen ups and downs with the platform.
-While I did not really like LinkedIn in the early days of my business, it became my best replacement for the collection of business cards and Rolodex I would have used in the olden days (and now I sound like my grandmother).
-While I don’t do phone calls anymore, and nobody seems to call anyone these days spontaneously, I have noticed a shift in my excitement about being on LinkedIn in January.
-I think it was mainly an algorithm change, but the current content doesn’t excite me anymore.
-I also changed my security settings to be a more […]
+As a networker for most of the past 30 years, I have seen LinkedIn (and related platforms) go through ups and downs.
+While I did not like LinkedIn in the early days of my business, it became the best replacement for the business card collection and Rolodex I would have used in the past (and now I sound like my grandmother).
+While I don’t make phone calls anymore, and nobody seems to call anyone spontaneously these days, I noticed a shift in my excitement about being on LinkedIn.
+It was mainly an algorithm change, but most of the content no longer excites me.
+I want to determine whether we can build better relationships on LinkedIn than annoying salespeople or AI-driven […]

 Get the Recruiter’s Attention with a Swiss Cover Letter